Upload Button Icon Add office photos

 Given an array of integers and a target, find all pairs of elements that add up to the target.

-• If the complement exists, add the pair to the result.
-Otherwise, add the current element to the hash set.
+• If it exists, then print the pair (element, target-element), else add the element to the hash set.

 • Answered by AI